 What Certificates does the BMAS offer its

 The BMAS offers a Certificate in Medical Acupuncture to its members.
 They are expected to submit a number of cases for approval and to have given evidence of awareness of the safety aspects of acupuncture.
 The COBC indicates that the member concerned has achieved a certain level of training and experience.
 Members who have obtained this Certificate may opt later to apply for the Diploma in Medical Acupuncture (DipMedAc), which is based on the demonstration of more extensive experience of acupuncture.
-These certificates are not statutorily recognised, because acupuncture is not regulated in Britain, but they provide evidence that the holder has attained a certain level of training and experience.

 Who is eligible to join this course?